 In 2002, the Department of Neurology at the University of Maryland-School of Medicine treated 20 patients with Parkinson’s for 16 sessions.
-The patients claimed subjective improvements of individuals symptoms including handwriting, slowness, walking, tremor, pain, sleep, depression and anxiety.
+The patients claimed subjective improvements of individual symptoms including handwriting, slowness, walking, tremor, pain, sleep, depression and anxiety.

 Numerous doctors are currently recommending acupuncture as a treatment to balance hormones, reduce stress and lessen the anxiety and pain of labor and pregnancy.
-It is considered as a safe treatment for common symptoms associated with pregnancy and postpartum.
+It is considered a safe treatment for common symptoms associated with pregnancy and postpartum.